-The super keyword in java is a reference variable that is used to refer parent class objects.
+The super keyword in java is a reference variable that is used to refer to parent class objects.
+An understanding of Inheritance and Polymorphism is needed in order to understand the super keyword.
 The keyword “super” came into the picture with the concept of Inheritance.
 It is majorly used in the following contexts:

 Maximum Speed: 120

 In the above example, both base class and subclass have a member maxSpeed.
 We could access maxSpeed of base class in subclass using super keyword.

 2. Use of super with methods

 This is used when we want to call the parent class method.
 So whenever a parent and child class have the same-named methods then to resolve ambiguity we use the super keyword.
 This code snippet helps to understand the said usage of the super keyword.

 This is student class This is person class